Leonel Cota Montaño

-Leonel Efraín Cota Montaño (born 23 April 1958, in Santiago) is a Mexican politician.
-He is a former governor of Baja California Sur and former president of the Party of the Democratic Revolution (PRD).
+Leonel Efraín Cota Montaño (born 23 April 1958) is a Mexican politician.
+He was the governor of Baja California Sur in 1999–2005 and the president of the Party of the Democratic Revolution (PRD) in 2005–2008.
 He was the first non-PRI governor of Baja California Sur.

+Political career

-Leonel Cota studied political science at the National Autonomous University of Mexico.
-He began his political career as a member of the Institutional Revolutionary Party (PRI), which he represented in the Chamber of Deputies from 1994 to 1996 and as municipal president of La Paz, from 1997 to 1999.
+Born in Santiago, Baja California Sur, in 1958, Leonel Cota studied political science at the National Autonomous University of Mexico (UNAM).
+He began his political career as a member of the Institutional Revolutionary Party (PRI), for which he represented Baja California Sur's 1st district in the Chamber of Deputies from 1994 to 1996 and served as municipal president of La Paz, Baja California Sur, from 1997 to 1999.

 In 1999 he lost the PRI candidacy for governor of Baja California Sur.
 He quit the PRI and instead ran for governor representing a coalition of the Party of the Democratic Revolution and the Labor Party (PT).
 He won the election and served as governor from 1999 to 2005.

 In 2005 Cota became president of the PRD with over 76% of the vote.

-He would later shift to Nueva Alianza in a failed bid for the Municipal Presidency of Los Cabos.
-He would then revert to PRD, for the 2012 general elections, looking for a Senate seat.
+He later shifted allegiance to Nueva Alianza in a failed bid for the municipal presidency of Los Cabos, Baja California Sur.
+He then reverted to the PRD, for the 2012 general election, looking for a Senate seat.
 This makes PAN the only major Mexican political party to which he has not belonged.